-SLO 2 is assessed through a performance based assessment in ECED 5010 Advanced Child Development, which candidates take in their first year of coursework.
-To complete this assessment, candidates observe and work with a child in the field, assessing and documenting the child's social-emotional, physical, cognitive, and/or language/literacy skills in relation to early childhood curriculum and research-based assessments.
+The candidates' mentors assess candidates' knowledge, skills, and dispositions relating to social, emotional, physical, cognitive, and/or language/literacy skills in relation to early childhood curriculum and research-based assessments.
 Candidates are provided with a rubric which is used to evaluate their work.
 The assessment was developed in a collaborative fashion by program faculty, and it provides evidence of student learning and mastery of state standards because the assessment was specifically designed to align with both NAEYC and state standards.
 The assessment and rubric have been tweaked as necessary with each iteration based on results of student learning and changes in state standards.
 Program faculty have also reviewed the rubric for validity and reliability, ensuring that the assessment measures what it is intended to measure and that it is reliable over time.
 The goal is for at least 80% of candidates to score at least "Meets Expectations" on the rubric.